City-of-Helsinki/ahti-ui/README.md

 - accesibility
 - server side rendering
 - visual and programmatic testing
-- UX reserach and multiple use cases
+- UX research and multiple use cases

 ## License